hmp54/eOcean/README.md

    -If the app launches succesfully, it should open up a web browser with the app at some localhost address (typically localhost:3000).

 5. If `npm start` throws the error `sh: react-scripts: command not found` then try running the command `npm install` within the `client` directory first.

+## launching the server/database side:

+1. Once the UI is running, open a new terminal instance separate from the one that is being used to run the UI.
+2. Navigate into the 'server' directory: `cd server`
+3. Run the command: `node index.js`
+4. If successful, should get a message from console: `Running server on port 3001.`
+5. Now good to start using the UI!

 ## What's in each folder: